meltwater/mlabs-graphql/docs/README.md

 ---
 ### `registerServer(container, models)`

-Register a GraphQL schema and its dependencies in the Awilix container for use with Apollo Server.
+Register a GraphQL schema and its dependencies in the [Awilix] container for use with Apollo Server.

 The container must provide the dependency `log`.

-Will register the top level dependencies `gqlTypeDefs`, `gqlResolvers`, and `gqlSchema` as well as named dependencies for each model.
+Will register the top level dependencies `gqlTypeDefs`, `gqlResolvers` as well as named dependencies for each model.

+Also, registers a singleton `apolloServer` and the following methods.
+(The singleton server is not used for request handling.)
+Each takes no arguments and returns a promise:
+  - `apolloServerStart`: Calls `willStart`.
+  - `apolloServerStop`: Calls `stop`.
+  - `installApolloServerSubscriptionHandlers`:
+    Calls `installSubscriptionHandlers` for websocket subscriptions support.
+    Depends on `server` as a registered dependency which should be an instance of Node.js built in `http.Server`.

 Each model is an object containing any or all of `typeDefs`, `resolvers`, `mutation`, and `query`.